Realisations of posets and tameness: Dimension and parental dimension

-Lemma~\ref{dadgsdsgfhn} can be used to prove the following proposition which is the reason behind choosing the name parental dimension. \begin{prop} If $I$ is a poset of finite type, then, for every $x$ in $I$:
+Lemma~\ref{dadgsdsgfhn} can be used to prove the following proposition which is the reason behind choosing the name parental dimension. \begin{prop} If $I$ is a poset of finite-type, then, for every $x$ in $I$,

 \end{prop} \begin{proof} Since $x$ is a sup of every two elements subset of ${\mathcal P}(x)$, the right side of the claimed equality is smaller or equal than the left side.
+To show the opposite inequality, consider $U$ in $\Psi_I(x)$.
+Since $I$ is of finite-type, for all $u$ in $U$, there is $\alpha(u)$ in $\mathcal{P}(x)$ for which $u\leq \alpha(u)$.
+According to Lemma~\ref{dadgsdsgfhn}, $|\alpha(U)|=|U|$, which concludes the proof. \end{proof}